 eClear supports with its tax database VATRules

-The eClear VATRules tax database offers merchants over 1 million current tax codes with approx. Three hundred thousand exceptions for the EU 27 and the UK.
+The eClear VATRules tax database offers merchants over 1 million current tax codes with approx. There are three hundred thousand exceptions for the EU 27 and the UK.
 All VAT rates and rules, updates and temporary changes are automatically considered.
 These rates are assigned and applied to the merchant’s product groups.
 Fully automated, the continuously updated tax rates are provided on demand, embedded in the order processes, and applied.
 Automating the application of tax rates significantly reduces the need for manual corrections.

 The solution for sales of goods to the EU over 150 euros